GoogleChrome/developer.chrome.com/site/en/docs/crux/history-api/index.md

 ## Common use case

-The CrUX API allows for the querying of user experience metrics for a specific URI like "Get metrics for the `https://example.com` origin."
+The CrUX History API allows for the querying of historical user experience metrics for a specific URI like "Get the historical UX trends for the `https://example.com` origin."

+The History API follows the same structure as the daily [CrUX API](../api/) except values are given in an array, and keys are labelled with plural names (for example, `histogramTimeseries` instead of `histogram`, or `p75s` instead of `p75`).

 ## CrUX API Key

-Using the CrUX API requires a Google Cloud API key.
+Like the daily API, using the CrUX History API requires a Google Cloud API key.
+The same key can be used for the daily and history API.

 You can create one in the [Credentials](https://console.developers.google.com/apis/credentials) page and provision it for `Chrome UX Report API` usage.

 After you have an API key, your application can append the query parameter `key=[YOUR_API_KEY]` to all request URLs.
 See the [Example queries](#example-queries) below.